Finding Geometric Models by Clustering in the Consensus Space: Experimental Results

-To evaluate the proposed method on real-world problems, we downloaded a number of publicly available datasets for homography, two-view motion, and motion fitting.
-The error is the misclassification error (ME), \ie, the ratio of points assigned to the wrong cluster. \Method is designed to avoid assigning each data point to a single instance.
+To evaluate the proposed method on real-world problems, we use a number of publicly available datasets for homography, two-view motion, and motion fitting.
+The error is the misclassification error (ME), \ie, the ratio of points assigned to the wrong cluster.
+The \Method is designed to avoid assigning each data point to a single instance.
 Thus, we assigned each point to the model with the smallest residual.
-The results of the compared methods are copied from~\cite{barath2019progressive,kluger2020consac}, where they were carefully tuned to achieve their best results with fixed parameters.
+The results of the compared methods are copied from~\cite{barath2019progressive,kluger2020consac,magri2021multilink}, where they were carefully tuned to achieve their best results with fixed parameters.

-In order to test the proposed connected component-based sampler, we applied \Method with P-NAPSAC~\cite{barath2020magsac++} and the proposed Connected Component Sampler.
+To test the proposed connected component-based sampler, we applied the \Method with P-NAPSAC~\cite{barath2020magsac++} and the proposed Connected Component Sampler, both of them exploiting the spatial nature of geometric data.
 We chose P-NAPSAC as a competitor, since it has a similar procedure, finding local structures by randomly sampling from gradually growing neighborhoods.
 The major difference between them is that P-NAPSAC is randomized and returns minimal samples, while the proposed Connected Component Sampler is deterministic and proposes larger-than-minimal samples as well.

-Example results of multi-homography and two-view motion fitting are in Fig.~\ref{fig:example_results}.
-We chose the scenes from the AdelaideRMF~\cite{wongiccv2011} dataset having the most ground truth instances to be found.
-Color denotes the point-to-model assignment done by assigning each point to the instance, outputted by Progressive-X$^+$, with the smallest residual.
+Examples of multi-homography and two-view motion fitting are in Fig.~\ref{fig:example_results}.
+We chose the scenes from the AdelaideRMF~\cite{wongiccv2011} dataset with the most ground truth models to be found.
+Color denotes the point-to-model assignment done by assigning each point to the instance, outputted by the proposed method, with the smallest residual.

-\customparagraph{Two-view motion} fitting is evaluated on the AdelaideRMF motion dataset consisting of $21$ image pairs of different sizes and correspondences manually assigned to two-view motion clusters.
-In this case, multiple fundamental matrices are to be found.
-For the proposal step in each iteration, we used the seven-point algorithm~\cite{hartley2003multiple}.
-In the IRLS fitting, we applied the normalized eight-point technique~\cite{hartley1997defense}.
+\customparagraph{Two-view motion} fitting is tested on the AdelaideRMF motion dataset consisting of $19$ image pairs and correspondences manually assigned to two-view motion clusters.
+In this case, multiple \textbf{F} matrices are to be found.
+For the proposal step, we used the 7PT algorithm~\cite{hartley2003multiple}.
+In the IRLS fitting, we applied the norm.\ 8PT solver~\cite{hartley1997defense}.